sachinnimbal/crudx-starter/API_DOCUMENTATION.md

-# CrudX Framework - Complete API Documentation
+# CrudX Framework -  API Documentation

 Comprehensive API reference for all CrudX framework features, annotations, and endpoints.